GabeScott/standard-works-vault/General Conference/2009 October - Preserving the Heart’s Mighty Change.md

 # Preserving the Heart’s Mighty Change

-*By Dale G. Renlund - Of the Seventy*
+By Elder Dale G. Renlund - *Of the Seventy*

 *Given in the October session of the 2009 General Conference*

+>*To endure to the end, we need to be eager to please God and worship Him with fervor.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/10/preserving-the-hearts-mighty-change?lang=eng)